zh460045050/SNL_ICCV2021/README.md

 8. the training log and checkpoint are saving in "save_model"

 ### Semantic Segmentation
-We also give the module/config implementated for semantic segmentation based on [mmsegmentation framework][mmsegmentation_url], one can regist our SNL block and train our SNL for semantic segmentation (Cityscape) followed their step.
+We also give the module/config implementated for semantic segmentation based on [mmsegmentation framework][mmsegmentation_url], one can regist our SNL block and train our SNL for semantic segmentation (Cityscape) followed their steps:

+1. preparing environment of [mmsegmentation framework][mmsegmentation_url]
+2. Putting ''snl_head.py'' into ''mmsegmentation/mmseg/models/decode_heads''
+3. registering our ''SNLHead'' by editing ''mmsegmentation/mmseg/models/decode_heads/__init__.py'' 3-1. adding ''from .snl_head import SNLHead''
+3-2. adding ''SNLHead'' at the end of the list ''__all__''
+4. putting ''configs/snl'' into ``mmsegmentation/configs''
+5. putting ''configs/_base_/models/snl_r50-d8.py'' into ''mmsegmentation/configs/models''
+7. run the code by: "sh train_snl.sh"
+8. the training log and checkpoint are saving in "save_model"

 ### Citation